-Subject to the qualifications below, a Shareholder may at any time switch (exchange) (subject to additional funds being available) all or some of his Shares of one Fund ("the Original Shares") for the appropriate number of Shares of another Fund ("New Shares") (whether of the same or a different Share Class).
+Subject to the qualifications below, a Shareholder may at any time switch (exchange) all or some of his Shares of one Fund ("the Original Shares") for the appropriate number of Shares of another Fund ("New Shares") (whether of the same or a different Share Class).
 In no circumstances will a Shareholder who switches Shares in one Fund for Shares in another Fund be given a right by law to withdraw from or cancel the transaction.
 The number of New Shares issued is determined by the following formula:

-$\frac{N = O x (CP x ER)}{SP}$
+$N = \frac{O \times (CP \times ER)}{SP}$